 “I trust templating prediction of component size to be accurate,” states Dr. Shaw.
 “During surgery, if the surgeon finds a component size is different from the plan then careful examination for technical errors should be undertaken, rather than assuming the templating is wrong,” Dr. Shaw explains.
 “For example, under-reaming of the femur, resulting in an undersized and mal-positioned femoral component is quite a common technical error.
 This can be identified in this way and avoided.”

-Finally, although Dr. Shaw believes that size prediction is the main advantage realised by templating, he also identifies other benefits which are beyond the scope of his study.
+Finally, although Dr. Shaw believes that size prediction is the main advantage realised by orthopaedic templating software, he also identifies other benefits which are beyond the scope of his study.
 These include leg length correction, anticipation of issues with bone loss and planning to deal with a dysplastic acetabulum.

 You might also like

 Never miss a story like this.
 Get them delivered to your inbox once a month.